-It’s electronically connected to the lens’s focus motor, but it works pretty responsively; the autofocus speed was fairly fast on the seven-hour two cameras I used and also on my Sony A6300.
+It’s electronically connected to the lens’s focus motor, but it works pretty responsively; the autofocus speed was reasonably fast on the seven-hour two cameras I used and my Sony A6300.

 So the autofocus motor works silently.

-Overall the lens is dead simple, nice, and compact, and it works great.
+Overall, the lens is dead simple, friendly, compact, and works great.

 Let’s see about image quality.

-There’s great sharpness; we can be fairly pleased with the sharpness of this lens.
+There’s excellent sharpness; we can be pretty pleased with the edge of this lens.